ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/openwrt-vlans-and-the-ipv6-disaster.md

 In this case, I am refering to #2.
-I'd like it such that, should the server be compromised, nothing else on my network can be reached without an act of god (a.k.a. nation state level threat actor, which isn't part of my threat model for paltepuk.)
+I'd like it such that, should the server be compromised, nothing else on my network can be reached without an act of god (a.k.a. nation state level threat actor, ~~which isn't part of my threat model~~ which isn't part of my threat model for paltepuk.)

 I created a seperate bridge, interface, and firewall zone for the DMZ, and assigned one of the ethernet ports of my router to it, set up the firewall